 Thank you for your interest in our research studies on brain health.
-We are actively recruiting for more than one study.
-Contact us to learn more.
+We are no longer actively recruiting for the LEARNit Study.

 LEARNit (Lifestyle Enriching Activities for Research in Neuroscience, intervention trial).